lady-h-world/My_Garden/reading_pages/Secret_Guest/tgans5.md

 To evaluate the effectiveness of generated synthetic data, Lady H. employed 2 methods.

-<b>First</b> evaluation method was to compare variables' distributions between real data and synthetic data.
+<b>The first</b> evaluation method was to compare variables' distributions between real data and synthetic data.
 PSI score was used to compare continuous variable's distributions and JS Distance was used to compare discrete variable's distributions.

 PSI often employees these thresholds:
 * `PSI < 0.1`: no significant distribution change